Casper: Accelerating Stencil Computation using Near-cache Processing: Results

 \subsection{Effect of Individual Optimizations}

-\juang{The SPUs in \mech~take advantage of two key optimizations: 1) a custom \emph{data mapping} in LLC, which creates stencil segments to maximize the accesses of an SPU to the own LLC slice, and 2) the \emph{near-cache} (near-LLC) location of the SPUs, which minimizes data access latency and leverages the peak bandwidth of the LLC.
-In this section, we evaluate the contribution of each optimization to the overall performance.
+\juang{The SPUs in \mech~take advantage of two key optimizations: (1)~a custom \emph{data mapping} in LLC, {ii{which} improves performance by increasing the locality of stencil data in the LLC and reducing the need for SPUs to access remote LLC slices}, and (2)~the \emph{near-cache} (near-LLC) location of the SPUs, which minimizes data access latency and leverages the peak bandwidth of the LLC.
+In this section, we evaluate the contribution of each {of these two} optimizations to the overall performance {of \mech}.
 The baseline for this analysis is a system where the SPUs are located next to the private L1 caches of CPU cores.
-The baseline LLC data mapping places consecutive cache lines in consecutive LLC slices (similar to~\cite{yarom2015mapping}).
-First, we apply the data mapping optimization and compare the performance to the baseline.
-Second, we apply both the data mapping optimization and the near-cache optimization.}
+The baseline LLC data mapping {conventionally} places consecutive cache lines in consecutive LLC slices (similar to~\cite{yarom2015mapping}).
+First, we apply {only} the data mapping optimization and compare the {\mech~against the} baseline. {Next}, we apply both the data mapping optimization and the near-cache optimization.} {Then, we normalize to 100\% the speedup that results from the two optimizations together, and obtain the percentage that comes from the data mapping and from the near-cache location.} \autoref{fig:performance-breakdown} {shows bars with blue and green parts.
+The blue part represents the percentage of the speedup due to the data mapping, while the green part represents the percentage of the speedup due to the near-cache location.}

 \juang{We make two observations from the results in \autoref{fig:performance-breakdown}.
 First, computing near-cache (green portion of the bars) is the major contributor to the speedup.
 Second, the custom data mapping (blue portion of the bars) produces up to 30\% of the speedup (Jacobi 1D with LLC data set), but its effect is negligible (or even negative) in several cases (1D and 2D benchmarks with L2/DRAM data sets, 7-point 3D with LLC data set).
 In these cases, the custom data mapping results in a number of accesses to remote LLC slices which is similar to the baseline data mapping.}